romancin/rclonebrowser-docker/README.md

 You can invite me a beer if you want ;)

-This is a completely funcional Docker image with RClone Browser (noabody fork).
+This is a completely funcional Docker image with RClone Browser (kapytainsky fork).

 Based on Alpine Linux, which provides a very small size.